Euneua/dice-battle-system/devto-article.md

+A Copy of my post on [dev.to](https://dev.to/euneua/building-a-dice-battle-simulator-when-board-games-meet-monte-carlo-56bl)

-# Building a Dice Battle Simulator with Monte Carlo Analysis in Java
+## Building a Dice Battle Simulator with Monte Carlo Analysis in Java

 Ever wondered what your actual chances are in dice-based combat systems?
 I built a simple Java program to find out, and the results were a big surprise.